-The test has a field replaceable line cord.
-See "Replacing the Line Cord" on page 15.
+The test set has a field replaceable line cord.
 The line cord is attached through a rubber strain relief at the transmitter end of the test set.
 Several different configurations of line cords are available.
-See "Accessories" on page 17 for model numbers.
+See "Accessories" on page 19 for model numbers.